Mr-Rock-249/Mr-Rock-249/README.md

 ## 👋 About Me

-I'm a [Your Year] student pursuing [Your Degree/Major] at [Your University].
+I'm a [2nd] student pursuing [Your Degree/Major] at [Your University].
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also love to guide and mentor newbies.
 I'm currently into **[Your Focus Area, e.g., Web Development]** and working on **[Specific Projects/Skills, e.g., Data Structures and Algorithms]**.

 ---